-Allowance for funds used during construction ("AFUDC") increased by \$1,189, due to an increase in the average balance of utility plant construction work in progress, to which AFUDC is applied, and an increase in the AFUDC rate due associated with an increase in our short-term debt borrowings.
+Allowance for funds used during construction ("AFUDC") increased by \$3,770, due to an increase in the average balance of utility plant construction work in progress, to which AFUDC is applied, and an increase in the AFUDC rate as a result of an increase in the amount of AFUDC related to equity.

-The change in fair value of interest rate swap agreements of \$34,782 represents the mark-to-market adjustment of our interest rate swap agreements that were entered into on October 23, 2018 to mitigate interest rate risk associated with an anticipated \$850,000 of future debt issuances to fund a portion of the Peoples Gas Acquisition.
+The change in fair value of interest rate swap agreements of \$23,742 represents expense recognized on the mark-to-market adjustment of our interest rate swap agreements that were entered into on October 23, 2018 to mitigate interest rate risk associated with an anticipated \$850,000 of future debt issuances to fund a portion of the Peoples Gas Acquisition.
 The interest rate swap agreements did not qualify for hedge accounting, and any changes in the fair value of the swaps were included in earnings.
+On April 24, 2019, the Company settled the interest rate swap agreements upon issuance of \$900,000 of long-term debt to be used to finance a portion of the purchase price of the Peoples Gas Acquisition and redeem \$313,500 of the Company's existing debt.